nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - `ListModuleCommand#execute(Model model)` — Executes the command and displays all modules

-The following sequence diagram shows how view schedule operation works :
+The following sequence diagram shows how view module operation works :

 ![ListModuleSequence](images/ListModuleSequence.png)